dxos/dxos/docs/docs/design/client-spec.md

 ### 2.2.
 Circles and Collaboration

 *   Provide a discovery key that can be presented to other users running the client.
-*   Manage a set of contacts (user profiles).
+*   Manage a set of contacts (user identities).
 *   Send and receive ephemeral messages to other users.
-*   Publish profile to DXNS.
+*   Publish identity to DXNS.
 *   Manage HALO credentials and keychain.
     *   Store and use KUBE credentials to manage KUBE nodes.